coherent-research/dcs-documentation/DCSUserGuide.md

 Column | Description
 -------|------------
 Date | The date of the reading (format dd/MM/yyyy).
 Time | The time of the manual reading period (UTC) (format HH:mm:ss).
-This column is optional and can be omitted entirely inwhich case the time is set to midnight.
+This column is optional and can be omitted entirely in which case the time is set to midnight.
 If the column is included but the value is blank for a particular row this will also be treated as midnight.
 Register | The register id for which the manual reading applies.
 Reading | The manual meter reading.